-Tufts MC and Floating Hospital welcomed three new physician leaders to the Medical Center over the past few months; each doctor is inspired by a common desire to develop their respective Divisions into world-class performers.
+Tufts MC and Tufts Children's Hospital welcomed three new physician leaders to the Medical Center over the past few months; each doctor is inspired by a common desire to develop their respective Divisions into world-class performers.

 Suriya Jeyapalan, MD, was named the new Director of Medical Neuro-Oncology this past September.
 Dr. Jeyapalan, who came to Tufts MC from Brown-Rhode Island Hospital, earned her medical degree from the University of Iowa and a Master of Public Health (MPH) from Harvard School of Public Health.
 She completed her internship in Medicine at the University of Iowa Hospitals and Clinics, her residency in Neurology at Columbia-Presbyterian Medical Center and her fellowship in Neuro-Oncology at Massachusetts General Hospital.
 Her research uses genomics to investigate the genetic basis of chemotherapeutic response in patients with high-grade gliomas.